-Organizations should gather and review actionable data that correlates to an individual's contribution.
+Organizations should gather and review actionable data that correlates with an individual's contribution.
 Exploiting small differences across the organization could result in major change.
-For example, marketing staff could be measured on their individual contribution to campaigns that produced a targeted ROI.
-And sales people might be measured on not just total sales volume, but conversion rates and value added to relationships.
+For example, marketing staff could be measured by their individual contribution to campaigns that produced a targeted ROI.
+And salespeople might be measured on not just total sales volume, but conversion rates and value added to relationships.
 With that data, employers can then strive to create customized incentives to boost performance.

 Giving Employees Clear Insight

 Truly incentivizing employees requires financial leadership to fully understand the value of each individual's performance.
-By relying on your HCM systems to provide the data necessary for comprehensive workforce analytics, organizations should be able to use that intelligence to build out incentives that will drive employees to new heights of engagement and productivity.
+By using workforce analytics to determine the value of employees, organizations can harness that intelligence to build out incentives that will drive employees to new heights of engagement and productivity.